Seattle-area employers rethink the rules on masking, vaccines as pandemic takes a new turn

 Inslee said this week he too was still deciding whether to mandate the vaccine for state employees.
 “One way or another we do have to increase the rates of vaccination, so those will be under consideration,” the governor said.

-About 60% of the city’s 12,000 employees have returned to in-person work, according to the mayor’s office.
+About 60% of the Seattle’s 12,000 city employees have returned to in-person work, according to the mayor’s office.
 For others, Durkan supports a “hybrid model,” Derrick said.

-About a third of the county’s 15,000 employees were required to work remotely through July 5 and most of those employees continue to work from home at least part of the week, said spokesperson Chase Gallagher.
+About a third of King County’s 15,000 employees were required to work remotely through July 5 and most of those employees continue to work from home at least part of the week, said spokesperson Chase Gallagher.

 “King County does not currently require employees to be vaccinated, but is evaluating options given increasing infection rates,” Gallagher said.